 Online casino gaming continues to carry New Jersey’s gambling revenue.

 After posting its first triple-digit month in January, online gaming once again buoyed the state’s sagging revenue numbers in February, generating $93.8 million.
-These numbers according to the New Jersey Division of Gaming Enforcement, released on March 16.
+These numbers according to the New Jersey Division of Gaming Enforcement, were released on March 16.

 The $93.8 million in revenue was roughly $10 million less than January, when, for the first time, the state’s internet gambling revenue crossed $100 million: According to the New Jersey Division of Gaming Enforcement, there were $103.7 in revenues for the first month of 2021.